by Ellen Blake

-Slow down, pay attention, focus
+Slow down, pay attention and focus.

-Reduce distractions and interruptions, and pay close attention to what you are doing if you want to remember it later.
+Reduce distractions and interruptions and pay close attention to what you are doing if you want to remember it later.
 Don’t rush; take time to be fully present and focused.

 Repetition strengthens connections in your brain.

-Write it down
+Write it down.

 Written notes both repeats the information and provides a visual reminder.
-Keep a small notepad in your pocket or purse, and leave one by the bed to make it easy to write down important messages to jog your memory.
+Keep a small notepad in your pocket or purse and leave one by the bed to make it easy to write down important messages to jog your memory.
 You can also use your calendar or smartphone to write notes to yourself.

 Give your brain another way to access the information by creating an image of what you want to remember to improve recall.

 To embed information in existing synaptic connections, relate new experiences and concepts to what you already know.
-Many people use this techniques to remember names.
+Many people use these techniques to remember names.
 For example, you might associate a person you meet at a function with the name of the venue.

-Choose a place to keep things you use frequently in your home, and put them back in that spot after using.
+Choose a place to keep things you use frequently in your home and put them back in that spot after using.

-Plan and prioritize
+Plan and prioritize.